USCCN Conference 2026 – From Preservation to Innovation: Connecting Microbial Collections to Advance Science

 About the Conference

-Join us on July 31, 2026 at the Providence Convention Center (Rhode Island, USA) for the USCCN Conference “From Preservation to Innovation: Connecting Microbial Collections to Advance Science”, co-located with Plant Health 2026, the annual meeting of the American Phytopathological Society.
+Join us on July 31, 2026 at the Providence Convention Center (Rhode Island, USA) for the USCCN Conference “From Preservation to Innovation: Connecting Microbial Collections to Advance Science”, taking place the day before the start of Plant Health 2026, the annual meeting of the American Phytopathological Society.

 This conference will bring together collections managers and users, researchers, and industry partners to: